taylormitchell/ankify_roam/README.md

 ## Options

-#### Roam Export
+### Roam Export

 The Roam export path can refer to the json, the zip containing the json, or the directory which the zip is in.
-When a directory is given, ankify_roam find and add the latest export in it.
+When a directory is given, ankify_roam will find and add the latest export in it.
 ```
 ankify_roam add my_roam.json
 ankify_roam add Roam-Export-1592525007321.zip
 ankify_roam add ~/Downloads
 ```

-#### Ankify Tag, Default Deck, and Default Models
+### Ankify Tag, Default Deck, and Default Models

 Use a different tag than #ankify to flag flashcards:
 ```
 ankify_roam add --tag-ankify=flashcard my_roam.json
 ```

-Use different note types than 'Roam Cloze' and 'Roam Basic' (see [Custom Anki note types](#Custom-Anki-note-types) for more details)
+Use different note types than 'Roam Cloze' and 'Roam Basic' (see [Custom Anki note types](#Create-custom-note-types) for details)
 ```
 ankify_roam add --default-basic="My Basic" --default-cloze="My Cloze" my_roam.json
 ```
-Same thing for the deck to add the flashcards to:
+By default, cards are added to the "Default" deck but you can specify a different one:
 ```
 ankify_roam add --deck="Biology" my_roam.json
 ```

-You can also specify the deck and note type on a per-card basis:
+You can also specify the deck and note type on a per-card basis using tags in Roam:

 - 2+2={4} #[[[[ankify]]:deck=Math]] #[[[[ankify]]:model=My Cloze]]

-#### Uncloze Namespace
+### Uncloze Namespace

 When you add a cloze deletion around a namespaced page reference, eg.